When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 18) Stay at Halekulani Hotel

-We have nothing but praise for the Halekulani Hotel.
+We have nothing but praise for this 5-star hotel – we wrote a whole review on the Halekulani Hotel!
 Nestled at the quiet end of Waikiki Beach, it has the beach at its doorstep and is within dangerously easy reach of luxury shops.

 The top-notch service you receive there can’t be beat.